hqrrr/EvenComfort/README.md

     - Thermal comfort evaluation based on Fanger's PMV/PPD model (ISO 7730) & adaptive model (EN 16798-1:2019)

-    Notes: If you are curious about the principles behind these models, I have previously written an wiki article about the basis of IEQ, which you can read [here](https://rw.e3d.rwth-aachen.de/en/wiki/about-the-basis-of-ieq-2/) (I know it may be a bit long).

 - TODO: Add evaluation of indoor air quality

 - TODO: Add daily clothing suggestions based on thermal comfort model